heptarch/heptarch.github.io/drafts/demon.md

 assembled to learn about thermodynamics.
 Ludwig van glowers at him from the wall.
-"Heat"---he pauses, steadies himself, and tries to speak over the disapproval of the portrait---"is not merely those sensible properties of a teapot or a fireplace with which we are all familiar, and therefore strike us as too commonplace to discuss.
+"Heat"---he pauses, steadies himself, and tries to speak over the disapproval of the portrait---"heat, ladies, is not merely those sensible properties of a teapot or a fireplace with which we are all familiar, and therefore strike us as too commonplace to discuss.
 Heat lives in the realm of measurable phenomena; its very sensibility gives